Tennis-Medvedev's top ranking under a cloud as Ukrainian federation demands Russia ban | Law-Order

 "Civilians are dying, including women and children; civilian infrastructure is collapsing ...
 This is a full-scale war that will push our country back decades," the letter said, adding that the goal of Russia's invasion was "extermination."
 "Russia and Belarus do not have the right not only to hold international competitions on their territory, but also to participate in all ITF team and individual tournaments abroad," the letter continued.

-Ahead of his coronation as world number one Medvedev took to Twitter on Sunday with a plea for peace.
+Ahead of his coronation as world number one Medvedev took to Twitter on Sunday with a plea for peace, although did not comment on the current situation.
 "Today I want to speak on behalf of every kid in the world," he said.
 "They all have dreams, their lives are just starting, so many nice experiences to come...

 "That's why I want to ask for peace in the world, for peace between countries.
 Kids are born with inner trust in the world, they believe so much in everything, in people, in love, in safety, in justice, in their chances in life.
 "Let's be together and show them that's it true, because every kid shouldn't stop dreaming."